BabarZKhan/IntelOneAPI/README.md

 - [oneAPI online training](https://software.seek.intel.com/learn-parallel-programming-dpc-essentials)
 - The online companion to the book namely "Data Parallel C++ Mastering DPC++ for Programming of Heterogeneous Systems using C++ and SYCL" is [oneAPI DPC++ language reference online](https://docs.oneapi.com/versions/latest/dpcpp/index.html)
 - [DevCloud Commands](https://devcloud.intel.com/oneapi/documentation/shell-commands/)
+- Use Jupyter Notebook* to learn about how oneAPI can solve the challenges of programming in a heterogeneous world and understand the Data Parallel C++ (DPC++) language and programming model through [Introduction to oneAPI and Essentials of Data Parallel C++](https://jupyter.oneapi.devcloud.intel.com/user/u147641/lab/tree/oneAPI_Essentials/Welcome.ipynb?reset)

 Complete git